Phạm Văn Đồng: Revolutionary and Party career

-In 1936, he was released from prison and began operating in Hanoi.
+In 1936, Đồng was released from prison and began operating in Hanoi.
 In 1940, he secretly went to China with Võ Nguyên Giáp, joined the Indochinese Communist Party, and was tasked by Ho Chi Minh to build a base at the Vietnam-China border.

-Phạm Văn Đồng joined the Indochinese Communist Party in 1940 and then continued to take part in activities led by Ho Chi Minh.
+Đồng joined the Indochinese Communist Party in 1940 and then continued to take part in activities led by Ho Chi Minh.
 In 1945, at the National People's Congress of Tân Trào, he was elected to the Standing Committee of five members of the National Committee for the Liberation, preparing for the August Revolution.

-After Ho Chi Minh rose to power during the August Revolution in 1945, Phạm Văn Đồng was appointed minister of finance of the newly established government of the Democratic Republic of Vietnam (DRV), a position he occupied until 1946.
+After Ho Chi Minh rose to power during the August Revolution in 1945, Đồng was appointed minister of finance of the newly established government of the Democratic Republic of Vietnam (DRV), a position he occupied until 1946.

-Before he assumed the position of Minister of Finance, on May 31, 1946, he was the head of the delegation of the Democratic Republic of Vietnam at Fontainebleau (France) instead of Nguyễn Tường Tam, who did not undertake the task, seeking an independent solution for Indochina.
+Before he assumed the position of Minister of Finance, on May 31, 1946, Đồng was the head of the delegation of the Democratic Republic of Vietnam at Fontainebleau (France) instead of Nguyễn Tường Tam, who did not undertake the task, seeking an independent solution for Indochina.
 However, the conference failed because France did not set a definite deadline for the referendum in Cochinchina.

-In 1947 he was elected as alternate member of the Central Committee of Indochinese Communist Party (official commissioner since 1949).
+In 1947 Đồng was elected as alternate member of the Central Committee of Indochinese Communist Party (official commissioner since 1949).
 From July 1949, he was appointed Deputy Prime Minister.

-In September 1954, Phạm Văn Đồng became Minister of Foreign Affairs of the Democratic Republic of Vietnam, Head of Foreign Affairs of the Central Committee of the Party.
+In September 1954, Đồng became Minister of Foreign Affairs of the Democratic Republic of Vietnam, Head of Foreign Affairs of the Central Committee of the Party.
 At the 5th session of the DRV's First National Assembly convocation (1955), Dong was appointed the Prime Minister of the Socialist Republic of Vietnam and the Vice President of the National Defense Council until his retirement in 1987.
 He was a member of the National Assembly from 1946 to 1987.